Walmart Chile workers vote to go on strike

 "We are awaiting the final result from the work directorate, but we can say that our union approves the strike with 9,850 votes, or 63.4 percent of the total," the union announced on its Facebook site.

-Walmart Chile said it did not have an immediate comment on the announcement.
+Next week, either the union or the company may request government-mediated talks that would last five days to try to reach an agreement on a collective contract and avert the strike.

-Either the union or the company may now request government-mediated talks that would last five days to try to reach an agreement and avert the strike.
+"As before, as a company we maintain our readiness for dialogue, and we will continue to seek an agreement within the regulatory framework," said Walmart Chile.

 The union encompasses 16,500 workers, one of the South American country's largest unions.
 Some workers have been demonstrating outside stores across the country in recent months as they have pushed their demands for better pay.